-Gingerly she took his hand, allowed him to lead her through a door and into a lavishly furnished room.
+Gingerly she took his hand and allowed him to lead her through a door and into a lavishly furnished room.

 "Wow.
 Great decorator."

 He preened.
-"Thanks.
+"That would be me.
 I dabble between cases."
-He motioned her to a chair, took the one opposite.
+He motioned her to a chair and took the one opposite.

 A smaller demon came scurrying out.

 "Tea," D'Hoffryn ordered.
 "Do you take milk or lemon, Willow?"

 "Lemon.
 And honey."

 "As you wish, witch woman," the demon servant replied somewhat mockingly.

 "You'll have to excuse him.
 I don't get many non-business visitors.
 Especially human."